avaneev/prvhash/README.md

 stream, for security reasons.

-Time complexity for preimage attack fluctuates greatly as preimage resistance likely has a logarithmic PDF of timing.
+Time complexity for preimage attack fluctuates greatly as preimage resistance likely has a random-logarithmic PDF of timing.

 The default `prvhash64s.h`-based 64-bit hash of the string `The cat is out of the bag` is `c57b9d8063ba6363`.